DataTalksClub/data-engineering-zoomcamp/01-docker-terraform/README.md

 [![](https://markdown-videos-api.jorgenkh.no/youtube/B1WwATwf-vY)](https://youtu.be/B1WwATwf-vY&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=8)

 * Converting the Jupyter notebook to a Python script
-* Parametrizing the script with argparse
+* Parameterizing the script with argparse
 * Dockerizing the ingestion script

 ## :movie_camera: Running Postgres and pgAdmin with Docker-Compose